Flevy Management Insights Q&A

 Mark Bridges | Zachman Framework

-This article provides a detailed response to: How is the Zachman Framework evolving to accommodate the rise of artificial intelligence and machine learning in enterprise architectures?
-For a comprehensive understanding of Zachman Framework, we also include relevant case studies for further reading and links to Zachman Framework templates.
+This article provides a detailed response to: How Is the Zachman Framework Evolving to Integrate AI and Machine Learning?
+[Explained] For a comprehensive understanding of Zachman Framework, we also include relevant case studies for further reading and links to Zachman Framework templates.

 Before we begin, let's review some important management concepts, as they relate to this question.